Logo

 NOTE YOU CANNOT USE typed items during the debate except for ADA reasons.

-Debating in Person—use the Tournament provided colored flow paper.
+Use the Tournament provided colored flow paper.

 During the Debate

 You CAN use HAND WRITTEN notes prepared during Prep Time.
 In Person?
-The notes must be on the tournament provided colored flow paper.

 You CAN pass notes or text message/chat with your debate partners.